EvgenyGH/java-shareit/README.md

 # **Java-shareit**

 ###### The service for sharing items.
 Backend.
 ###### The service allows users to give a description of items they have for sharing, allows to find desirable item and rent it.
 It allows to book items for particular time.
-Users may send request for items they required and receive offers for sharing in return.
+Users may send request for items they required and receive sharing offers in return.
 ###### Spring-Boot, jpa, postgresql, h2, java-core, lombok

 ## *`Sprint 2`*